Financial Aid Opportunities for Graduate Students

 Graduate students not enrolled in a full-time graduate program have the option of attending on a part-time or full-time basis.
 Students that are accepted into a degree program can apply for financial aid.
 Students enrolled in most graduate certificate programs* can also apply for aid.
 See additional terms of eligibility for each specific type of aid below.

 Students enrolled in a certificate program independent of a degree program MAY be eligible for federal aid if they are in an Arcadia certificate program through which Arcadia awards the actual certificate.
 Those enrolled in a certification program through which P.D.E.
 (Pennsylvania Dept. of Education) alone confers certification will be eligible for federal aid only if they are pursuing a first/initial teacher certification, or a pursuing additional certification as part of a degree program.
 Those pursuing certification beyond an initial teacher certification independent of a degree program, or those pursuing supervisory certification or endorsements independent of a degree program may not be eligible for federal aid.
-Federal financial aid is not available for students enrolled in the following certificate programs: Principal K-12, Superintendent, Child and Family Therapy, Educational Leadership, DPT Readiness Cert and Family Planning Services.
+Federal financial aid is not available for students enrolled in the following certificate programs: Principal K-12, Superintendent, Child and Family Therapy, Educational Leadership, DPT Readiness Cert and Family Planning Services, Connected Learning and Special Education: Secondary Transition.
 Please call 215-572-4034 for additional information.

 Federal Direct Stafford Loans

 A Federal Direct Stafford Loan is available to matriculating (those accepted into a degree or certificate* program) graduate students taking at least 6 credits/semester, regardless of financial need.
 Graduate students can borrow up to $20,500 annually in a Federal Direct Unsubsidized Stafford Loan (interest will accrue during the in-school/grace period).
-For Federal Direct Stafford Loans for Graduate Students disbursed July 1, 2013 through June 30, 2014, the interest rate will be 5.41%.
+For Federal Direct Stafford Loans for Graduate Students disbursed July 1, 2014 through June 30, 2015, the interest rate will be 6.21%.
 The interest rate will be "variable-fixed," meaning students will receive a new rate with each new loan, but then that rate will be fixed for the life of the loan.
-The Direct Loan origination fee is 1.072% for Stafford Loans first disbursed July 1, 2013 and after.
+The Direct Loan origination fee is 1.073% for Stafford Loans first disbursed October 1, 2014 and after (it is 1.072% for loans with first disbursements prior to October 1, 2014).
 Students must file the FAFSA (Free Application for Federal Student Aid) to be considered for federal financial aid.

 For the 2014-15 year, a graduate student borrows a $20,500 Federal Direct Stafford Loan for the year.
 Net proceeds a student will receive on a $20,500 Stafford Loan=$20,280.00 split over two or three disbursements, once the 1.072% origination fee is deducted.